jump to content

 House and apartment hunting

-101 Reykjavik is downtown, and 107 and 105 are the postal codes within walking distance of downtown.
-103, 104, 108, and 109 are a bit farther away but still accessible with public transportation or cycling.
+A quick guide to Reykjavík postal codes: 101 is downtown.
+105 and 107 are within walking distance of the city center.
+103, 104, 108, and 109 are a bit farther out but are accessible by public transportation or bicycle.

 Fjölbýlishús - apartment